mschmidt42/largest_island/README.md

 # Largest Island

-You are given a map consisting of n×mn \times  n*m (1 <= n, m <= 500)  square tiles.
+You are given a map consisting of n*m(1 <= n, m <= 500)  square tiles.
 Each tile can be either a land (represented by as hash #) or an ocean (represented by a dot .).
 Tiles are connected by its four sides (left, right, top, bottom).
-Groups of connected land tiles form an island.
+Groups of connected **land tiles** form an island.
 There might be multiple islands on a map.
 What is the size of the largest island?

 Please write a function, that for a given map description returns the largest island on it, i.e. the largest area of connected land.
 Note that an island can consist of only one tile.